EOSIO/spec-repo/esl_synchronous_calls.md

 ```

 `call_sync_readonly` calls into another contract.
 It aborts the transaction if the callee doesn't have
-a synchronous call entry point, if contract is already in the call stack, if the result from a
+a synchronous call entry point, if the result from a
 previous `call_sync_readonly` call hasn't been fetched using `get_sync_result`, or if the current
 transaction is deferred.
 It returns the size of the result.